Appendicitis is inflammation and infection of the appendix.

 Fewer than 50% of people with appendicitis have the traditionally described symptoms in which pain begins in the upper abdomen or around the navel; then nausea and vomiting develop; and then, after a few hours, the nausea passes, and the pain shifts to the right lower portion of the abdomen.
 When a doctor presses on this area, it is tender, and when the pressure is released, the pain may increase sharply (rebound tenderness).
 A fever of 100° to 101° F (37.7° to 38.3° C) is common.
 Moving and coughing increase the pain.

 In many people, particularly infants and children, the pain may be widespread rather than confined to the right lower portion of the abdomen.
 In older people and in pregnant women, the pain may be less severe, and the area is less tender.

 If the appendix is ruptured, pain and fever may become severe.
-Worsening infection can lead to shock (see Shock).
+Worsening infection can lead to shock (see see Shock).

 A doctor may suspect appendicitis after reviewing the person's symptoms and examining the abdomen.
 Typically, exploratory surgery is done immediately if the doctor strongly suspects appendicitis.
 If the diagnosis is not clear, doctors usually do an imaging test such as computed tomography (CT) or ultrasonography.
 Ultrasonography is particular useful in children, in whom it is important to limit radiation exposure.
-Doctors can also do a laparoscopy (see Diagnosis of Digestive Disorders: Laparoscopy) to help determine the diagnosis.
+Doctors can also do a laparoscopy (see see Laparoscopy) to help determine the diagnosis.
 A blood test often shows a moderate increase in the white blood cell count because of the infection.

 Prognosis and Treatment